(Regularly updated with information)

 OB’s was fairly popular particularly in the early 2000’s and it existed next to Rockman’s.

-The moment the business lives on thanks to Google taking their time in updating Street View giving users of Google Earth an opportunity to see it as it was back in 2008.
+As of July 2021, the business lives on thanks to Google taking their time in updating Street View giving users of Google Earth an opportunity to OB’s as it was back in 2008.

 Business is in operation at the former location of OB’s and is in operation today.